- 1 Columbus Concealed Carry Lawyer

 If a person does not let the police officer know they have a concealed carry weapons license and they are currently carrying a concealed weapon at the time of the stop, then it is a misdemeanor in the first degree.

-If they do not keep their hands in plain sight or fails to comply with any lawful order by the police officer at the time of the stop, it is also a misdemeanor in the first degree unless they have previously been convicted for failing to comply with the lawful orders, then it is a felony in the fifth degree.
-Additionally, if a person attempts to remove their concealed weapon during the stop it is a felony in the fifth degree.
+If they do not keep their hands in plain sight or fail to comply with any lawful order by the police officer at the time of the stop, it is also a first degree misdemeanor.
+This changes if they have previously been convicted for failing to comply with lawful orders.
+Then it is a felony in the fifth degree.
+Additionally, if a person attempts to remove their concealed weapon during the stop, it is a felony in the fifth degree.